-While dermatologists do not acknowledge sensitivity as a skin condition in and of itself, they do treat patients with sensitive skin differently, recommending that they take certain precautions that someone else who does not show “sensitive skin” might not need.
+While dermatologists do not acknowledge sensitivity as an actual skin condition, they do treat patients with sensitive skin differently, often by recommending a more simple approach.
 This might require a change in the use of certain household products; for example opting for moisturizers, soaps, detergents and cosmetics formulated without harsh chemicals, scents, fragrances or dyes.

 What causes sensitive skin?

 Although the exact etiology of sensitive skin is unknown, Shelley Fox, a nurse practitioner who specializes in adult and pediatric medical dermatology, cosmetic dermatology and laser surgery, explains that the main theory is that sensitive skin types have impaired epidermal barriers that make them more prone to irritation, especially during the winter months.

 “Dry, sensitive skin can begin within the first few months of life and is thought to be triggered by genetics, environmental factors and/or an impaired immune system response,” she says.
 “Those suffering from atopic dermatitis or eczema, very common skin conditions causing dry, sensitive, itchy skin, are thought to have the condition due to a genetic mutation, which makes them more susceptible to sensitive skin and rashes when they come in contact with irritants.”